ibm-cloud-docs/CDN/how-to-https.md

 ### Standard
 {: #standard}

 If you choose the Standard method for Domain Validation, the Domain Validation window shows a **Challenge URL** and a **Challenge response**.
 To complete the Domain Validation process, add the provided **Challenge response** to your origin server.
 After it is added, the CA can retrieve the **Challenge response** from your origin server using the URL specified in the **Challenge URL**.
-After your origin server is configured correctly, Domain Validation can take 2 to 4 hours.
+After your origin server is configured correctly, Domain Validation can take 2 - 4 hours.

    ![Domain Validation Challenge Standard](images/domain-validation-standard.png)